BharathSrinivas123/telexistence/README.md

 Force the update of `cur_version` by replacing the values of the currently existing fields with the values from `new_version` and adding or removing the fields, similar to the base case

 ### <u>main_test_reference.py</u>
 This file is exactly the same as the main.py source code, except that it does not include arg parameters.
-This replication is done such that it is easier to point the `test_main.py` file to this one for testing purposes, avoiding integration of args to the `test_main.py` file and thus making it overly complicated.
+This replication is done such that it is easier to point the `test_main.py` file to this one for testing purposes, avoiding integration of args to the `test_main.py` file and thus avoid making the test file overly complicated.

 ### <u>test_main.py</u>
 This file is the testing file that checks the validity of the `main.py` code, ensuring that it is running as expected.